the-overdriven/mw-enhanced/README.md

 ## Is there a way to stop friendly-fire?
 Yes, install [No More Friendly Fire](https://www.nexusmods.com/morrowind/mods/48801)

+## How to tell if I read a give book?
+Also: books are increasing skills to full round numbers, which incentives postponing the bonus
+If reading a book bumps a skill to next round integer value then it would pay off better to read them when our skills are high enough and expensive to train.
+And also ideally when have just advanced recently.
+A more fair solution would be to make books increase xp of skill, rather than bump the skill to the next round value.
+Then it wouldn't matter when we receive the bonus.
+Luckily [Book Worm](https://www.nexusmods.com/morrowind/mods/46851) should fix that.

 ## How to change screenshot path when using ReShade?
 When in game, press Home and look for the path in Settings

 ## How to view meshes with textures?
 Install [NifSkope 2.0 Dev 7](https://github.com/niftools/nifskope/releases).
 Set path to Morrowind Data Files in Options: Options > Settings > Resources > Add Folder.